Nationwide Personal Service Dog Training

 If I have several lessons in a short period of time, will I complete the training program much faster?

 Consistent repetition of cues and skills over a period of time is what creates long-lasting behaviors.
 Quickly jumping from one skill to the next will not have long-lasting results for your dog.
-Age and maturity is a major factor in the ability to progress through the program and more lessons will not accelerate maturity.
+Age and maturity are major factorsin the ability to progress through the program and more lessons will not accelerate maturity.
 We test dogs in various environments and circumstances to ensure they understand the correct response before moving forward with new skills.
 While we may recommend weekly or bi-weekly lessons, scheduling lump back-to-back lessons is not beneficial for you or your dog.
 Instead, daily practice is where you will see the most substantial results.
 It is also important to not over-work your dog, which includes long workdays, too much stress, excessive requests or expectations of their dog’s abilities, considerations of weather, inadequate sleep, exercise, and play/socialization time.

 Staff & Locations

 We have trainers across the country and are adding new locations regularly.
 Select the region closest to you to find a trainer.
+Please note that there may be limited availability for trainers to travel to clients in some areas.

 Southeastern PA - Chester County, Delaware County, Bucks County, Montgomery County and Philadelphia County, Northern Delaware (DE) , Northern Maryland (MD), New Jersey (NJ), Southeastern New York (NY)